Friday, August 29, 2025

 This building houses most of the population of Whittier, AK

-The Holland America Noordam in the port of Whitier
+The Holland America MS Noordam in the port of Whittier

 The MS (motor ship) Noordam, part of the Holland America line of Vista-class ships, is named for the Northern compass point.
 All the ships in this line are named after a compass point, noord means north in Dutch.
 This ship is the fourth vessel with the same name and was christened in NYC in February 2006.
 (Vista-class refers to a specific cruise ship design characterized by features like more ocean views and verandas and a slightly smaller size.
 Noordam hosts a crew size of 800 with a 1,916 passenger capacity.)

-Nightly shows were on the World Stage and in several lounges
+Nightly shows presented on the World Stage and in several lounges

 There was no shortage of entertainment and dining options on board the cruise ship, all of which were included in the cruise package.
 Comedy, magic and dance shows were presented in the main theater; the Billboard and Rolling Stone lounges featured nightly music performances.